PelionIoT/virtual-demo-for-pelion/README.md

 mbed config root .
 mbed deploy
 python3 pal-platform/pal-platform.py deploy --target=x86_x64_NativeLinux_mbedtls generate
-cmake
 cd __x86_x64_NativeLinux_mbedtls
 cmake -G "Unix Makefiles" -DCMAKE_BUILD_TYPE=Release -DCMAKE_TOOLCHAIN_FILE=./../pal-platform/Toolchain/GCC/GCC.cmake -DEXTERNAL_DEFINE_FILE=./../define.txt
-cd ../sim-webapp
+cd ../../sim-webapp
 ```

 4. To build your changes you can use the sim-webapp.py python script.
+The first build will require all object files to be built, this can take 30+ minutes but subsiquent builds will only rebuild your modifications.
 At the end of each build the script adds a `firstrun` file to the sim-webapp directory to ensure further executions of the script only cause the demo to be executed and not complied again.
 Similarly a `certexists` file in the root of the docker container ensures that the certificate for your device is only pulled once.
 To kick a fresh compliation of your code changes use

 ```
 rm firstrun && python3 sim-webapp.py